SAP-samples/cap-local-development-workshop/exercises/04/README.md

 ## Explore file-based messaging

-This is what our Ex01Service definition looks like right now:
+This is what our Ex01Service definition looks like right now, from `srv/ex01-service.cds`:

 ```cds
 using { sap.capire.bookshop as my } from '../db/schema';